Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 Classical interfaces only permit their implementation at the site of a type definition.
 Compiler extension resolution pattern typically relax this rule and **allow extension evidences be declared outside of the type definition**.
 When relaxing this rule it is important to preserve the coherency we take for granted with classical interfaces.

-For those reasons constraint interfaces must be declared in one of the following places (in strict resolution order):
+For those reasons constraint interfaces must be provided in one of the following scopes (in strict resolution order):

 1. Arguments of the caller function.
 2. Companion object for the target type (User).